Introduction to Strategies for Conducting Literary Research

 The Complexity of Literary Studies Research

-In a research-based course, your instructor might require you to write a research paper of 5-6 or 10-12 pages, but the knowledge you need to perform this task can fill up dozens of pages.
+In a research-based course, your instructor might require you to write a research paper of 5-6 or 10-12 pages, but the knowledge you need to perform this task can fill up hundreds of pages.
 Writing about literature is a complicated, often messy process; it needs to meet high standards while incorporating knowledge from other fields such as psychology, history, science, and other arts.
 It entails knowledge about language, genre, structures, styles, and more.
 To produce good research about literature, we need to know a lot of things about a lot of things!

 Course Learning Objectives